-Renaissance Nashville Hotel
+Omni Nashville Hotel

-Nashville, TN 37203
+250 Fifth Avenue South, Nashville, TN 37203

-All room reservations must be accompanied by a first and last night’s deposit guaranteed with a major credit card.
+If a reservation is cancelled on or before Saturday, December 17, 2018 the deposit will be refunded.
 If a reservation is cancelled within twenty-one (21) to fourteen (14) days prior to arrival, the individual will forfeit the deposit of the first and last night’s stay.
 If a reservation is cancelled within thirteen (13) days prior to arrival, the individual will be charged the entire length of stay.

 Accenture is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.

 Burgess helps leading American health insurers and ACOs set a new standard in payment accountability.